TalyaBenAtar/TaskSprout/README.md

 git clone https://github.com/yourusername/tasksprout.git

 ### 🧑‍💻 2.
 Open the project in Android Studio

 ### 🔑 3.
 Add your Firebase configuration
 Place your google-services.json file inside the /app folder

 ### 🔄 4.
 Sync & Run
 Sync Gradle

-Run the app on an Android emulator or physical device
+Run the app on an Android emulator or physical android device (not suitable for apple users)

 ---